gbv/jskos-api/jskos-api.md

 ## Basics

-A JSKOS API server MUST respond to HTTP GET, HEAD, and OPTIONS requests.
+A JSKOS API service MUST respond to HTTP GET, HEAD, and OPTIONS requests.
 The response body MUST be valid JSON or empty.
 A JSON response body SHOULD be pretty-printed.
 A JSON response MUST be one of

-* a [description response],
+* a [service description] or endpoint description
 * a [JSKOS](http://gbv.github.io/jskos/) object (concept, concept scheme, or mapping) or an array of JSKOS objects,
 * an [error response]

-A JSKOS API server SHOULD provide a base URL to request a a [description response], a set of [request endpoints], and optional [utility endpoints].
+A JSKOS API service SHOULD provide a base URL to request a [service description], a set of [request endpoints], and optional [utility endpoints].

-Endpoints MUST be queried via with HTTP GET with URL query fields.
+Endpoints MUST be queried via with HTTP GET with optional URL query fields.
 Each URL query field is one of

 * query parameter (depending on the request endpoint)
 * [query modifier](#query-modifiers)